apache/skywalking/docs/en/concepts-and-designs/probe-introduction.md

   span data.
 See
   [Receiver for Zipkin traces](../setup/backend/zipkin-trace.md) for more information.

 - **eBPF agent**.
-The eBPF agents is deployed in the host.
-Based on the eBPF technology, collect metrics, profiling data, and other contents of the processes in the current host.
+The eBPF agent collects metrics and proifiling the target service powered by the eBPF technology of Linux kernel.

 You don't need to use **Language based native agent** and **Service Mesh probe** at the same time, since they both serve to collect metrics data.
 Otherwise, your system will suffer twice the payload, and the analytic numbers will be doubled.